MoritzR/fints2ledger/README.md

 fints2ledger --demo
 ```

-Next, go to your config to the newly created config file (default `~/.config/fints2ledger/config.yml`) and update your baning credentials in the `fints` section:
+Next, go to your config to the newly created config file (default `~/.config/fints2ledger/config.yml`) and update your banking credentials in the `fints` section:
 ```
 fints:
   blz: "<your bank's BLZ>"